MuhammadSawalhy/AI-IEEE-CS23-ZSB/Task 8 - Binomial Distribution/README.md

 - Properties appears in several groups of data but disappears or reverses when the groups are combined.

-- Results of statistics can be hugely impacted by how we choose to look at our data.
+- Results of statistics can be hugely impact by how we choose to look at our data.

 ## Probability